What to Do If Your Consolidation Loan Gets Rejected

 Don’t add new debt

 Adding new debt accounts may have a negative impact as a lender considers your application.
-Remember, a consolidation loan is intended to manage debt from multiple accounts, and you’ll be required to close the accounts you’re paying off.
+Remember, a consolidation loan is intended to manage debt from multiple accounts, and you may be required to close the accounts you’re paying off.
 Adding new debt will not help a lender feel confident that you’ll be able to manage all of your financial responsibilities.

 How to find a reputable debt consolidation loan and avoid a scam